OFFIS-mosaik/mosaik/docs/tutorials/apache-superset.rst

    $ cp ./docker/pythonpath_dev/superset_config_local.example ./docker/pythonpath_dev/superset_config_docker.py

-When this is done a Secret Key can be generated using the command
+When this is done a Secret Key can be generated.
+The following command can be used on linux:

 .. code-block:: bash